 In 1887 a newspaper in Punxsutawney, Pennsylvania, popularized the idea, and it quickly caught on.
 Today, this small town holds a massive Groundhog Day celebration every year that attracts crowds of close to 40,000 to watch “Punxsutawney Phil” predict the weather.
 But, according to the National Climate Data Center, Phil has an accuracy rate of only 39%.

 So how should Christians respond to superstitions such as Groundhog Day?
 Well, Groundhog Day can simply be a fun day to get out with family and enjoy the festivities.
 But superstitions, like this day, also provide a reminder for us of the sovereignty of God and an opportunity to point others to the gospel.
-God’s actions are not bound or controlled by what happens here on Earth.
-Psalm 115:3 tells us, “Our God is in heaven; he does whatever pleases him,” and Job says, “I know that You can do everything, and that no purpose of Yours can be withheld from You” (Job 42:2).
+God’s actions are not bound or controlled by what happens here on earth.
+Psalm 115:3 tells us, “Our God is in the heavens; he does all that he pleases,” and Job says, “I know that you can do all things, and that no purpose of yours can be thwarted” (Job 42:2).
 Just because a groundhog sees, or doesn’t see, his shadow makes no difference to the God who controls the weather (Psalms 135:7, 148:8; Luke 8:24–25) and who has created the laws and cycles that govern weather patterns.
-We need to stand on the authority of God’s Word when it says that He is the one who upholds the weather and who created the laws and weather cycles, not trust in silly superstitions.
+We need to stand on the authority of God’s Word when it says that he is the one who upholds the weather and who created the laws and weather cycles, not trust in silly superstitions.
 We need to base our thinking on God’s Word!

 We also need to remember that Christians are not immune to superstitions either.
 Often, without even meaning to, we behave in a superstitious way.
 For example, if $6.66 pops up on a cash register while buying groceries, some Christians freak out and ask to pay another price.
 Christians might cross their fingers (to make a cross), an old Christian superstition, for good luck and protection.
 Or a bride might not want her groom to see her before the wedding so she doesn’t bring bad luck into the marriage.

 In the same way that the weather is not controlled by a groundhog, so are the events of our daily lives not controlled by superstitious things such as mirrors, black cats, or ladders.
-Instead of trusting in manmade superstitions, we need to trust in our sovereign God who loves and cares for us and teach others to do the same.
+Instead of trusting in manmade superstitions, we need to trust in our sovereign God who loves and cares for us and and we need to teach others to do the same.